gabriel-ing/Quickstarts/Interoperability/interoperability.md

 ![alt text](Images/InteropIntroPlaceholder.png)

 # Creating a simple Interoperability Production

-This guide walks through the creation of a simple code-first interoperability production to show how these productions can be built.
+This guide walks through the creation of a basic code-first interoperability production to show how these productions can be built.

 While this guide focuses more on the code underlying the production, its worth noting that a key value of the InterSystems IRIS Interoperability Production system is the productions can be configured, messages tracked and settings changed, within a low-code user interface.
 Therefore, alongside the code shown throughout this guide, the Production Configuration page of the management portal will also be shown, with various settings being configured from here.
 To access this page, go to: